 Meet Cass Mortimer Eipper

-Aleix Mane was born in Tarragona, Spain and started his studies in Artemis Dance School.
-He studied at Institut del Teatre in Barcelona until 2003.
-After winning the Roseta Mauri International Scholar Award, Mane studied at Real Conservatorio Profesional de Danza de Madrid.
-Mane was a silver medalist in the contest Les Espoirs de la Danse de Montpellier.
-Additionally, he was named the best performer of 2005 within the specialty of modern dance, and the best dancer in the International Contest of Madrid.
-In 2005, Mane won a scholarship to Compañía de Ballet Carmen Roche.
-In November of the same year, Mane danced with Tamara Roji in Ricardo Cué’s Snow White.
-In 2006, Mane won first place in the Concurso de Danza de Castellón and received a scholarship for the Nederlands Dans Theater II.
-That same year, Mane worked with Nafas Dance Company directed by Patrick de Bana.
-In September 2006, Mane became a member of Compañia Nacional de Danza 2, and later a dancer with Compañía Nacional de Danza directed by Nacho Duato.
+Aleix Mañé was born in Tarragona, Spain and began his training at Artemis Dance School.
+He then studied at Institut del Teatre in Barcelona until 2003.
+After winning the Roseta Mauri International Scholar Award, he studied at Real Conservatorio Profesional de Danza de Madrid.
+Mañé was a silver medalist in the contest Les Espoirs de la Danse de Montpellier.
+Additionally, he was named the Best Performer of 2005 within the specialty of modern dance, and the Best Dancer in the International Contest of Madrid.
+In 2005, Mañé won a scholarship to Compañía de Ballet Carmen Roche.
+In November of the same year, Mañé danced with Tamara Roji in Ricardo Cué’s Snow White.
+In 2006, he won first place in the Concurso de Danza de Castellón and received a scholarship for the Nederlands Dans Theater II.
+That same year, Mañé worked with Nafas Dance Company directed by Patrick de Bana.
+In September 2006, he became a member of Compañia Nacional de Danza 2, and later a dancer with Compañía Nacional de Danza directed by Nacho Duato.

-As a choreographer, Mane won first prize of the Emerging Dancer Contest of the English National Ballet with Self.
-Other pieces relevant to his work and internationally awarded are CaminO and NinU.
-Mane began teaching workshops of Nacho Duato and other relevant choreographers, as well as his own work, in 2002.
-In September 2018, after working with Compañía Nacional de Danza for more than 12 years, Mane started his career as a freelance dancer.
+Mañé’s Self won first prize of the Emerging Dancer Contest at English National Ballet.
+His works CaminO and NinU are also internationally awarded.
+He began teaching workshops of Nacho Duato and more celebrated choreographers, as well as his own work, in 2002.
+In September 2018, after working with Compañía Nacional de Danza for more than 12 years, Mañé started his career as a freelance dancer and choreographer.

 Meet Kenneth Tindall

-Born in Dundee, Scotland, Kenneth Tindall trained at Central School of Ballet and danced with The Israel Ballet and K Ballet.
+Born in Dundee, Scotland, Kenneth Tindall trained at Central School of Ballet and danced with the Israel Ballet and K Ballet.
 He joined Northern Ballet in 2003 where he was a Premier Dancer before retiring in 2015.
-With Tindall’s first professional choreographic commission in 2012, he won the Production Prize at the 26th International Choreographic Competition in Hanover.
-In 2014, Tindall was nominated for ‘Best Young Choreographer’ at the inaugural Taglioni European Ballet Awards and was also selected to take part in the 2014-15 Dance UK Future Arts Cultural Leaders Mentoring program.
-In 2015, Tindall was nominated for two National Dance Awards from the Critics Circle, for ‘Emerging Artist’ and ‘Best Classical Choreography’ for his ballet The Architect.
-Tindall was recognized for his work with a third nomination at the Critics Circle National Dance Awards in 2017.
-Tindall was also the recipient of the ‘Outstanding Achievement in a New Dance Production’ in the Broadway World UK Awards 2017 for his ballet Casanova.
-Tindall’s Casanova received critical and audience acclaim and finished its UK tour with a sold-out week at Sadlers Wells.
-Casanova was then filmed for SKY ARTs in collaboration with Digital Theatr and aired during Spring 2017 on SKY TV.
+He won the Production Prize at the 26th International Choreographic Competition in Hanover, Germany first professional choreographic commission in 2012.
+In 2014, Tindall was nominated for ‘Best Young Choreographer’ at the inaugural Taglioni European Ballet Awards, and was also selected to take part in the 2014-15 Dance UK Future Arts Cultural Leaders Mentoring program.
+In 2015, Tindall was nominated for two National Dance Awards from the Critics’ Circle (‘Emerging Artist’ and ‘Best Classical Choreography’) for his ballet The Architect.
+The Critics’ Circle National Dance Awards also recognized his work in 2017.
+Tindall was the recipient of the ‘Outstanding Achievement in a New Dance Production’ prize in the Broadway World UK Awards 2017 for his ballet Casanova, which received critical and audience acclaim and finished its UK tour with a sold-out week at Sadler’s Wells.
+Casanova was then filmed for SKY ARTs in collaboration with Digital Theatre and aired in Spring 2017 on SKY TV.

-Tindall has collaborated with many artists across various genres including the American artist Nick Mauss and musician Kim Gordon of Sonic Youth for Frieze Art Fair 2014, and the Artist Linder Sterling and Musician Max Sterling for the British Art Show.
+Tindall has collaborated with many artists across various genres including American artist Nick Mauss and musician Kim Gordon of Sonic Youth for Frieze Art Fair 2014, as well as artist Linder Sterling and musician Max Sterling for the British Art Show.
 He has worked with film producers, fashion designers, ballet and dance companies, production firms and many other arts organizations including Northern Ballet, English National Ballet, Hamburg Ballet, The Museum of Modern Art Paris, Tate St Ives, Tate, Miami Basel and the Hepworth Wakefield Gallery.
 Tindall took up the position of Artistic Director of Digital and Choreographer in Residence at Northern Ballet in 2018.
-Tindall’s work has been shown all over the world in galas, film and stage.
-In 2019, Tindall’s work will return to London’s Royal Opera House.
+His work has been shown all over the world in galas, film and stage.
+Later this year, Tindall’s work will return to London’s Royal Opera House.